7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 If you are just starting your trip to Sri Lanka, head to Nuwara Eliya or Ella to spend some time in tea country.
 Nuwara Eliya is a good starting point if you want to hike to Horton Plains, World’s End or Adam’s Peak.

-Alternatively, if you are not a hiker then head straight to Ella where you can check out the beautiful Nine Arch Bridge, Ravana Falls and Mini Adam’s Peak.
 Afterwards, head to the beautiful beaches along the south coast of Sri Lanka and explore Galle Fort, a UNESCO World Heritage Site.
 Click here for my full 2 week Sri Lanka itinerary or head on over here for my express 1 week Sri Lanka itinerary if you’re short on time.

 If you are winding down and ending your Sri Lanka trip, head to Colombo or Negombo if you need a place to stay before your flight out of the country.